james-yf/Uni/cs2521/Notes/Makefiles.md

 ` gcc -c source.c ` To run the compilation step

-> the output is a .o file
+> the output is an assembly language file usually with a .s extension

+3. Assembly: The assembler takes the assembly language file and converts it into machine code.

+> produces a .o file

+Although compilation and assembly are considered separate steps, when the compilation command -c is used the assembly step is executed shortly after, giving us the .o file straight away.

+3. Linking:

 ![Alt Text](images/3StepsCompiling.png)